 - Research project in microbial pathogenesis

-- United States citizen or resident alien
+- United States citizen or permanent resident

 Candidates for MBID Training Grant positions will be reviewed and appointed annually.
 Please contact Dr. Theresa M. Koehler for more information.